 Part of the overall mission of the ProCredit group is to set standards in the financial sectors in which the group operates.
-We want to make a difference in terms of not only the target groups we serve and the quality of the financial services we provide, but also with regard to business ethics.
+We want to make a difference in terms of not only the target groups we serve and the quality of the financial services we provide but also concerning business ethics.
 Our strong corporate values play a key role in this respect.
 Five essential principles guide the operations of the ProCredit institutions:

-Transparency: We provide transparent information to our customers, to the public and to our employees.
-For example, we ensure that customers fully understand the terms of the contracts, they conclude with us, and we engage in financial education in order to raise public awareness of the dangers of nontransparent financial offers.
+Transparency: We provide transparent information to our customers, the public and our employees.
+For example, we ensure that customers fully understand the terms of the contracts, they conclude with us, and we engage in financial education to raise public awareness of the dangers of nontransparent financial offers.

-A culture of open communication: We are open, fair and constructive in our communication with each other, and deal with conflicts at work in a professional manner, working together to find solutions.
+A culture of open communication: We are open, fair and constructive in our communication with each other, and deal with conflicts at work professionally, working together to find solutions.

 Social responsibility and tolerance: We offer our clients sound, well-founded advice.
 Before offering loans to our clients, we assess their economic and financial situation, their business potential and their repayment capacity.
-On this basis, we help them to choose appropriate loan options from which they can genuinely benefit, and to avoid becoming over indebted.
+On this basis, we help them to choose appropriate loan options from which they can genuinely benefit and to avoid becoming over indebted.
 Promoting a savings culture is another important part of our mission, as we believe that private savings play an especially crucial role in societies with relatively low levels of publicly funded social welfare provision.

-Moreover, we are committed to treating all customers and employees with fairness and respect, regardless of their origin, color, language, gender or religious or political beliefs.
+Moreover, we are committed to treating all customers and employees with fairness and respect, regardless of their origin, colour, language, gender or religious or political beliefs.